justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Machine-Learning.md

     experiment.
 5. Integrate the model - deploy to an endpoint
 6. Monitor - check the model's performance

+Models can be used in Azure Machine Learning as well as be exported for outside use.

 ### Define the Problem (Use Case)